wenc13/Electrophysiological-Mapping-System/README.md

 ![](3DEMS/Subwindow.png)

 ## License
-Our code is released under MIT License (see LICENSE file for details).
+The code is released under MIT License (see LICENSE file for details).